famousj/the-little-hooner/hooner.md

   So I occasionally toss in some Hoon concepts on top of the recursion concepts.
 If it feels like a needless distraction, let me know.

-- I'm on the fence about what style of lists to show.
+- There are two ways to enter a null-terminated list.
 You can either do

 ```
 [1 2 3 ~]
 ```

 Or you can do

 ```
 ~[1 2 3]
 ```

 I went with the former.
 This is closer to how the data is being stored interally.
-Also this is also the format the dojo uses, in case you want to check your answers.

-I would like to introduce the shorter version at some point, but haven't found a place yet.
+I might at least mention the latter style at some point.

 - Scheme has a somewhat muddied distinction between code and data that Hoon doesn't have.